Fact-checked

 Immunodeficiencies

-Live vaccines for children with primary forms are contraindicated Infected with HIV children (with symptoms and asymptomatic course), but without severe immunosuppression (according to CD4-lymphocyte count) vaccinated at the age of more than 12 months.
-After drug or radiation immunosuppression, live vaccines are administered no earlier than 3 months after high-dose corticosteroids (more than 2 mg / kg / day or 20 mg / day for 14 days or more) - not earlier than 1 month.
-After the end of the course of treatment.
+Live vaccines are contraindicated for children with primary forms.
+Children infected with HIV (with symptoms and asymptomatic course), but without pronounced immunosuppression (according to the CD4 lymphocyte index) are vaccinated at the age of over 12 months.
+After drug or radiation immunosuppression, live vaccines are administered no earlier than 3 months, after the use of corticosteroids in high doses (more than 2 mg/kg/day or 20 mg/day for 14 days or more) - no earlier than 1 month after the end of the course of treatment.

 Tuberculosis

-Although measles often provokes an exacerbation of tuberculosis infection, this effect of vaccination has not been noted; The introduction of SLE and other vaccines does not require the preliminary setting of a tuberculin test.
+Although measles often provokes an exacerbation of tuberculosis infection, such an effect of vaccination has not been noted; the administration of measles and other vaccines does not require a preliminary tuberculin test.

 Patients receiving blood products

-Patients receiving blood products are vaccinated against measles, rubella and mumps in not earlier than 3 months.
-When injecting blood products less than 2 weeks after the administration of these vaccines, vaccination should be repeated.
+Patients receiving blood products are vaccinated against measles, rubella and mumps no earlier than 3 months later.
+If blood products are administered less than 2 weeks after these vaccines, the vaccination should be repeated.

-Inoculations against rubella in the focus of rubella infection are all non-immune rubella, with the exception of pregnant women, since vaccination in the first three days from the onset of contact reduces the risk of developing clinically expressed forms of the disease.
+All those who are not immune to rubella, except pregnant women, are subject to vaccination against rubella in the center of rubella infection, since vaccination in the first three days from the onset of contact reduces the risk of developing clinically expressed forms of the disease.
 However, given the early contagiousness of patients (see above), this recommendation is unlikely to be effective.

-In case of contact of a pregnant woman with a sick rubella, her susceptibility should be determined serologically.
-In the case of IgG antibodies, a woman is considered immune.
-In the absence of antibodies, the analysis is repeated after 4-5 weeks: if a positive result is offered, termination of pregnancy, if the second sample does not contain antibodies, take an analysis after 1 month. - The interpretation is the same.
+In case of contact of a pregnant woman with a rubella patient, her susceptibility should be determined serologically.
+In case of presence of IgG antibodies, the woman is considered immune.
+In the absence of antibodies, the analysis is repeated after 4-5 weeks: if the result is positive, termination of pregnancy is suggested; if the second sample does not contain antibodies, the analysis is taken after 1 month - the interpretation is the same.

-The use of human immunoglobulin for the purpose of post-exposure rubella prevention in pregnancy is not recommended, it is administered only in cases where a woman does not want to terminate pregnancy.
-Limited observations suggest that the administration of a 16% immunoglobulin solution at a dose of 0.55 ml / kg can prevent infection or change the course of the disease.
-However, some of the pregnant women who received the drug may remain unprotected, and the children born to them - have a congenital rubella syndrome.
+The use of human immunoglobulin for post-exposure prophylaxis of rubella in pregnancy is not recommended and is only administered when the woman does not wish to terminate the pregnancy.
+Limited observations suggest that administration of a 16% solution of human immunoglobulin at a dose of 0.55 ml/kg may prevent infection or modify the course of the disease.
+However, a certain proportion of pregnant women who receive the drug may remain unprotected, and their children may have congenital rubella syndrome.

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Inoculation from measles, mumps and rubella" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Measles, mumps and rubella vaccination" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.